Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - memory, often 16 or 32 bit addressing mode.
 RAM and flash are mapped to different areas in the same address space.
 A small cache may be present.
 - GPIO (General Purpose I/O) can be configured as input or output.
 Usually organized in groups and can be digital or analog.
-There are registers that can be used to configure the functionality of the GPIO
+There are registers that can be used to configure the functionality of the GPIO.
 - comparators, made with differential amplifiers.
 Usually the output is either 0 or saturated to Vdd.
-Can be read via interrupt (for rare events) or polling
+Can be read via interrupt (for rare events) or polling.
 - ADC, encodes an input voltage to a numeric value.
 Require stable clock source and power supply.
 A single ADC can be multiplexed over multiple inputs at the expense of conversion speed.
 - timer, basically a counter.
-Can generate interrupt periodically, measure time intervals, count events, generate PWM signals.
+Can generate interrupts periodically, measure time intervals, count events, generate PWM signals.
   - watchdog, particolar timer to monitor the evolution of the system and detect possible failures.
 It needs to be periodically reset by the sw to ensure that it is operating correctly.
   Since the watchdog is used to monitor the functionality of the system it is better to have an external clock for more reliable operation.
 - PLL, phase locked loop.
 Electronic circuit that consist of a phase detector, a low pass filter and a voltage controlled oscillator (VCO) connected in a loop to maintain the VCO frequency locked to that of the input signal frequency.
 Adding a multiplier/divider it is possible to obtain multiples of the input frequency allowing to synthesize different clock signals at different frequency.
 F_out = F_ref*(N/R)